jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 1. Run `sort_jav.py` to sort your JAV files. - **_Stop here if you don't use any media servers that use .nfo metadata_**

-2. Run `Set-JAVNfo.ps1` to create .nfo metadata files for each video - **_Stop here if you don't use Emby or Jellyfin, or you don't want actor images_**
+2. Run `Set-JAVNfo.ps1` to create .nfo metadata files for each video.
+Use PowerShell 5 to run this. - **_Stop here if you don't use Emby or Jellyfin, or you don't want actor images_**

 3. Go to your Emby server and make sure all your videos are imported.
 This is important, as the next step will call Emby's API to get your current actor list.